Back to all posts

 When you receive red light therapy at a professional studio or medical spa, you’re using equipment that is typically much more powerful than at-home versions.
 This is a good thing, as it means the light can deliver optimal wavelengths for more effective results.
 The key to a safe experience is ensuring you’re in good hands.
 Choose a reputable provider with trained staff who can guide you through the process, much like you would for a therapeutic massage.
 They should ask about your health history and goals to confirm the treatment is right for you.
 Don’t hesitate to ask questions about their equipment and safety protocols.

-Potential Side Effects and Who Should Be Cautious
+Are There Side Effects?
+Who Should Be Cautious?

 For most people, red light therapy is very safe and has few, if any, side effects.
 The most common issues are temporary redness or tightness of the skin, which usually subsides quickly.
 However, if you have a condition that causes photosensitivity or are taking medications that increase light sensitivity, it’s a good idea to talk to your doctor before starting treatment.
 It’s also wise to be skeptical of any product or service that promises miraculous, cure-all results.
 Red light therapy can be a fantastic tool for wellness, but it’s important to have realistic expectations and view it as one component of a healthy lifestyle.